devhassan2001/Ham_Animation_3/README.md

     ></div>
 ```

-## Defualt data
+## Default data
-in the thrid step the data attributes represent the defualt data for the animation
+in the third step, the data attributes represent the default data for the animation

 Data Name | Description | Defualt value
 --------- | ----------- | -------------